ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 ### Brakes ###

 First, blocked wheels are not necessarily a bad thing.
 On gravel, they will assemble a tiny dirt heap in front of the wheels that decelerates you more quickly.
 On tarmac, however, blocked wheels will have less traction and therefore decelerate worse.
-Also, skidding destroys the tyres' profile very quickly.
+Also, skidding destroys the tires' profile very quickly.

 Bias: When you try to turn into a corner with blocked wheels, you will experience extremely strong understeer.
 Therefore, you need to release the break and maybe even accelerate through the corner.
 The break bias determines which wheels block first.
 Usually, all wheels should block at the same time.
 However, this is also influenced by the track's slope and the weight transfer.
 When you lose control while breaking, you should move the bias to the front.
 Too much front bias will cause understeer and can reduce the deceleration.